P-p-H-d/mlib/README.md

 it can configure the memory management of M\*LIB to throw exception on memory errors.
 It does it by redefining the default macro `M_MEMORY_FULL` accordingly.

+Don't forget to use the macro `M_TRY_DEF_ONCE()` once in the global definition of your code base to define the global variables needed to handle the exception.

 When using CLANG, you should add the following options to your compiler flags, otherwise it will compile in degraded mode: